Zest-studi-o/P01-Allotment-gardens/README.md

 ![Eggplant palette](assets/images/readme-images/palette-eggplant.png)

-The colour palette selected uses a mix of tones based on an eggplant theme, it uses a very trendy bright green colour combined with shades of greys and blacks, to complement there is the eggplant colour which is used in the imagery.
+The colour palette selected uses a mix of tones based on an eggplant theme, it uses a very trendy bright green colour combined with shades of greys and blacks, to complement the eggplant colour which is used in the imagery.
 The colours have high contrast and light colours are used gainst dark background colours and vice versa.
 The final colour palette was created using the [Coolors](https://coolors.co/) website.
 Some other alternatives and shades based on the selected palette were:
 [Tomato vine palette](assets/images/readme-images/palette-tomato-vine.png)